 The digital extras, such as the soundtrack, maps and tactical guide, will be downloaded to your Steam installation directory for Arma 3, in the Bonus sub-folder.

-Please visit our system requirements overview for the minimal and recommended specifications.
+Please visit the Arma 3 store pages on Steam for a system requirements overview for the minimal and recommended specifications.

 Arma 3 supports the following languages:

 Arma 3 is a combined arms military game set in a massive military sandbox.
-The game features the Mediterranean island of Altis (270 km²) and Stratis (20 km²), a singleplayer campaign, showcase missions, firing drill challenges, multiplayer scenarios, more than 20 vehicles and 40 weapons, a powerful scenario editor with Steam Workshop integration, and modding support.
+The game features the islands of Altis (270 km²), Stratis (20 km²), and Malden (62 km²), a singleplayer campaign, showcase missions, firing drill challenges, multiplayer scenarios, more than 20 vehicles and 40 weapons, a powerful scenario editor with Steam Workshop integration, and modding support.
 The key features are also listed here.
 If you are new to Arma 3, the best place to start is Arma 3 Bootcamp (available under ‘Learn’ in the in-game main menu).
 We also recommend you to check out the official Community Guide video series, which covers some of the basics in Arma 3.

-If you follow the Arma 3 Dev Hub, you will see that a lot of posts are targeted at ‘Dev-Branch’ users.
+If you follow the Arma 3 Dev Hub, you will see that some posts are targeted at ‘Dev-Branch’ users.
 What is Arma 3’s Dev-Branch?

 The Development Build is an experimental and largely untested version that contains data directly from individual team members as they work.
 Sometimes a part of this version can be completely broken.
 Do not use this branch unless you would like to participate testing or are otherwise interested in it.
-Also, in case you use a limited bandwith Internet connection, please be aware that this branch is updated daily with hundreds of megabytes.
+Also, in case you use a limited bandwidth Internet connection, please be aware that this branch can be frequently updated with hundreds of megabytes.
 We thank those who do and who have helped us catch errors ahead of big releases.

 There’s no demo available for Arma 3.